 In 2019 the Trust were successful in applying to the LEADER programme for funding, which was match funded by Orkney Island’s Council Community Development Fund.
 This was added to an existing pot raised by the local community, with final donations greatly received from Cooke Aquaculture Ltd, Scottish Water and Amey Black & Veatch.

 Work on the play park began in the summer of 2019, starting with the removal of the old play equipment.
 The ground was landscaped, grass sown and areas were prepared for the new play equipment and features.
 With the majority of the ground work completed, the focus turned to the features within the play park.

 The Viking ship and sea monster have both been crafted from local stone, and honour the seafaring history of the town.

 Throughout the winter, when the ground was too wet to work in the play park, Sam continued to make progress – hand carving the dragon head prow which will provide a fitting finishing touch to the play park.

-The Woodland Trust kindly supported the project by donating a variety of native trees, bushes and shrubs, and recycled stakes and guards.
+The Orkney Woodland Project and Woodland Trust Scotland kindly supported the project by donating a variety of native trees and shrubs, as well as recycled stakes and guards.
 Unfortunately due to COVID-19 restrictions our community planting could not go ahead as planned.
 Instead, the planting was done by Sam and his team in early spring 2020, ensuring the new additions to the play park had time to bed in before winter.
 Restrictions also meant work on the play park had to be halted throughout late spring and the summer of 2020, causing a delay in the arrival of the timber play equipment.